blokadaorg/blokada/README.md

 - [Current issues](https://github.com/blokadaorg/issues/issues)
 - [Add a new issue](https://github.com/blokadaorg/issues/issues/new)

 You need to be logged in to report issues.
-If you prefer to stay anonymous, please use the feedback button at the top of [our homepage](http://blokada.org)!
+If you prefer to stay anonymous, please send an emails instead to hello@blokada.org.